Jeanette is a licensed psychologist with a holistic psychology based on learning

-They may use the same words that holistic health professionals do such as energy, freedom, healing, transformation.
+They may use the same words that holistic health professionals use such as energy, freedom, healing, transformation.
 However, they may not be offering you a holistic psychology approach that is empowering you.

 If someone is offering you a technique or the answer, this is just like traditional psychology and traditional medicine.
-Therefore, they are not offering you alternative medicine or holistic psychology.
+Therefore, they are not offering you alternative therapy or holistic psychology.

 Any approach that works only with symptoms cannot be considered holistic.

-If you are looking for effective products and services in the new, holistic psychology approach, you will find them at drjeanette.com
+If you are looking for personal growth products and services in the new holistic psychology approach, visit: drjeanette.com

 If you are a professional or student, use this holistic psychology definition to measure whether a holistic health school or holistic psychology program is offering you what you really want.

 A holistic psychology school program that teaches you diagnostic labels, abnormal psychology and sexist theories is not part of the future, new holistic psychology.